katriendg/aio-cert-manager/README.md

 ## Things to Understand

-* How do trust bundles work and mounting them, using them in pods
+* How do trust bundles work, mounting them, using them in pods
 * Certificate chains and TLS handshake
 * How *cert-manager* `Issuer` work with `ca` spec with a secret, and when are certs re-issued.
 For example changes to the secret are not detected automatically for the cert to be re-issued.
 There is still an open GH issue on the topic: [https://github.com/cert-manager/cert-manager/issues/2478](https://github.com/cert-manager/cert-manager/issues/2478)
 * Basics of using *trust-manager*  as an option for managing (public) trust